Evening Primrose Oil Benefits, Uses, Dosage, & Side Effects

 Note: Pregnant women should avoid the use of evening primrose oil.

-Some research suggests that evening primrose oil may also interact with medications like blood thinners like warfarin, antiplatelets like clopidogrel, and drugs that affect seizure thresholds (27), (28).
+Some research suggests that evening primrose oil may also interact with blood thinners like warfarin and antiplatelets like clopidogrel.
+It may do so by enhancing the effects of these medications, leading to an increased risk of bleeding.
+It may also interact with drugs that affect seizure thresholds and increase the risk of seizures (27), (28).
 However, more research is needed to further substantiate these claims.
 Individuals taking medication for seizures should exercise caution, as evening primrose oil might interfere with them and lower the seizure threshold (29).

 To ensure safety, consult with a healthcare professional before taking the oil, especially if you are currently taking any prescription medications or have recently recovered from an ailment.
 This proactive approach can help prevent any undesirable interactions and ensure the long-term effectiveness of your treatment plan.